Dairy Free Diet

 Dairy

-All types of milk (dried, tinned, skimmed, low fat), Yogurt, Custard, Cheese and cheese spreads, Cream, Ice cream
+All types of milk (dried, tinned, skimmed, low fat), Yoghurt, Custard, Cheese and cheese spreads, Cream, Ice cream

 Dairy